Daniel J. Frey

 Or do you work against them because you don't trust them?

-Or do you fall into the third thing which captures the majority of us which is you do nothing?
+Or do you fall into the third thing, which captures the majority of us, which is that you do nothing?

 Fear will render the most logical person to accept the illogical.